tighten/parental/readme.md

 ### What problem did we just solve?

-The `become()` method allows you to convert a model from one child type to another without losing any data.
-This is useful when you need to change the state or type of an existing record, such as transitioning an order from pending to shipped, or converting a draft post to a published post.
+The `become()` method will return a new instance of the specified child model with all the attributes of the original model.
+You must call `save()` on the returned model to persist the change to the database.
+This allows you to easily transition a model between different types while maintaining its data integrity, such as changing an order from pending to shipped, or a draft post to a published post.

+This is also useful when you're using observers or callbacks, since the specific child model's behavior will be triggered after the transition.

 ## Laravel Nova Support